What is Gossip?

 WHAT GOSSIP IS

 Gossip is SLANDER (Num.
 14:36,37; 2 Sam.
 19:27; Prov.
 10:18; Jer.
 9:4-6; Rom.
-3:8), which is stating things about people that are false with the intent to harm them.
-For something to be slanderous, it must involve deceit and falsehood and an injurious motive.
-To tell someone that a certain pastor is divorced is not gossip if indeed that information is true, but to say that a certain pastor is divorced when it is not true is gossip.
+3:8), which is saying things about people that are false with the intent to harm them.
+For something to be slanderous, it must involve falsehood and an injurious motive.
+To tell someone that a certain pastor is divorced is not gossip if indeed that information is true, but to say that a certain pastor is divorced when it is not true is gossip and evil speaking.
 To spread rumors about someone in an attempt to hurt that person is wicked gossip.
 We must be extremely careful about passing along things that we hear.
-If there is any question whatsoever about the truthfulness of something, it is essential to verify it from someone who is in a position to know the matter.
+If there is any question about the truthfulness of something, it is essential to verify it from someone who is in a position to know the matter.